 • Applying for Telemarketing Job – Leo Gibson

-Although the standard mail subject for sending resume (consisting of simply of the job title and your name) won’t do any harm, it can help to deviate from the norm if you truly want to catch a recruiter’s attention.
-Some of the smart variations to the traditional email subject line includes:
+Although the standard mail subject for sending a resume (consisting of simply the job title and your name) won’t do any harm, it can help to deviate from the norm if you truly want to catch a recruiter’s attention.
+Some of the smart variations to the traditional email subject line include:

 a.
 Accomplishments

-You can use your most important credentials and experience to get straight to the point with your email subject for sending resume.
+You can use your most important credentials and experience to get straight to the point with your email subject line.
 Here’s a format that works: [Your credentials] with over X years of experience.
-Below are some examples of this subject for sending resume:
+Below are some examples of this subject line variation:

 • Job Applicant—Hotel Manager with 20 Years of Experience